Ecuador

 Cloud Forest

-Evening ReflectionsSituated on the western slope of the foothills of the Andes and straddling the equator, the Cloud Forest equals the Amazon for the greatest flowering of life on Earth.
-With an abundance of water in the form of daily fog, mists and showers, life is everywhere.
-Along with an explosion of plant life, the bird life and birding is some of the best in the world.
+Cloud Forest Violet Tailed Sylph The Cloud Forest near the western slope of the Andes is even more than the Amazon an endemic center of life.
+It vies with the Amazon for its highly diverse richness of life, but a higher percent of its bird life are found nowhere else on earth – many of them occurring in tiny geographic area within the Cloud Forest.
+With abundant moisture, epiphytes are everywhere, including orchids, bromeliads, ferns, mosses and more.
+It is also one of the world’s greatest birding areas and also a favorite of Ronn's.
+It is possible, for example, to see 30 species of hummingbirds in a day - all within a few miles of each other.
 In a small area it is possible to see over 250 species of birds but fifty of them or twenty percent are endemic or found no where else.
-Ecuador has so many hummingbirds they have almost run out of names for them: hermits, lancebills, violetears, fairies, manos, sunangels, thorntails, hillstars, sylphs, trainbearers, puflegs metaltails, incas, sapphirewing, sword-billeds, starfronlets, and more.
+Ecuador has so many hummingbirds they have almost run out of names for them: hermits, lancebills, violetears, fairies, mangos, sunangels, thorntails, hillstars, sylphs, trainbearers, puflegs metaltails, incas, sapphirewing, sword-billeds, starfronlets, and more.
 I call them feathered jewels.
 You will call them spectacular.
 At any of several nearby locations, it is possible to see twenty or more species of hummingbirds, and by changing altitude just a little, the species vary.

 The legion of flowering plants will vie for your attention.
 Every tree seems to support it own garden of ferns, mosses, bromeliads, orchids and vines.